Memora

 Status

-v0.1.26.
+v0.1.29.
 Indexes 100-note vaults in 5 to 10 minutes with Claude Haiku for about $0.30.
 Local Ollama is supported.
 Vault sizes up to a few thousand notes are the target.
 Larger scales are unmeasured.
 The active challenger surfaces decisions, contradictions, stale dependencies, and open questions in every atlas.
+MCP and watch now share the same embedder config, privacy redaction, and claim extraction pipeline as the CLI.

 Issues, edge cases, and design discussions welcome at github.com/radotsvetkov/memora/issues.